 One Idea changed it all…

 One idea, offered by a soft-spoken CSR toward the end of the session, would have the greatest impact of all.
-She said there were at least 24 languages spoken at the branch, and suggested that we create posters listing them, and offering customers appointments with team members who spoke their language – or could serve as interpreters when they needed the help of a lending officer, or mortgage or investment specialist who didn’t speak their language.
+She said there were at least 20 languages spoken at the branch, and suggested that we create posters listing them, and offering customers appointments with team members who spoke their language.
 Everyone roared their approval.

 The posters were produced immediately.
 Word of the program spread rapidly – in the neighbourhood, and beyond.
 And the response was immediate.
 Not only did the branch see a rise in sales, this ‘spark of genius’ (as the manager called it), not only increased sales among existing customers, it also attracted new customers – the key to achieving that ‘impossible goal’ of a 100% rebound in sales.
 That target was swiftly achieved, and surpassed, in the weeks that followed.